jonathan-scholbach/gutenberg2epub/README.md

-_epubFromGutenberg_ is a tool for creating free e-books from __Projekt Gutenberg__, a collection of public domain literature (https://www.projekt-gutenberg.org/).
+_gutenberg2epub_ is a tool for creating free e-books from __Projekt Gutenberg__, a collection of public domain literature (https://www.projekt-gutenberg.org/).

 # Prerequisites